ComfyLiving

 (Truth About Mold)

 Millions of children suffer from diseases of the respiratory system that affect both their cognitive and physical development.
-And when it comes to mold-related death, statistics show that one in 10 children under five dies due to respiratory illnesses linked to air pollution.
+And when it comes to mold-related death, statistics show that one in 10 children under five dies due to respiratory illnesses linked to air pollution and symptoms of mold sickness.
 Mold spores and mold have adverse effects on indoor air quality, which is especially dangerous for people with weak immune systems, allergies, or asthma.
+Death from mold exposure is a scary topic to consider.

 4. The three most frequent indoor molds are Aspergillus, Penicillium, and Cladosporium, home mold statistics reveal.